Edictum

 ClaudeAgentSDKAdapterClaude Agent SDKto_hook_callables() -- pre/post tool use hooks

-NanobotAdapterNanobotwrap_registry() -- governed ToolRegistry
+NanobotAdapterNanobotwrap_registry() -- enforced ToolRegistry

 GoogleADKAdapterGoogle ADKas_plugin(), as_agent_callbacks()